blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 .. note::
 	This feature is currently only available in the `jl777 branch <https://github.com/jl777/komodo/tree/jl777>`_.

-If ``ac_public`` is set to 1, zkSNARKs will be disabled.
-All z address functionalilty is disabled.
+If ``ac_public`` is set to ``1``, zk-SNARKs are disabled, and all z address functionalilty is disabled.
 Therefore, all transactions on the blockchain are public.

 -ac_private
 ===========